mlua-rs/rlua/README.md

 In summary, here is a list of `rlua` behaviors that should be considered a bug.
 If you encounter them, a bug report would be very welcome:

-  * If you can cause UB at all with `rlua` without typing the word "unsafe", this is absolutely 100% a bug.
+  * If you can cause UB with `rlua` without typing the word "unsafe", this is a bug.
   * If your program panics with a message that contains the string "rlua internal error", this is a bug.
   * The above is true even for the internal panic about running out of stack space!
 There are a few ways to generate normal script errors by running out of stack, but if you encounter a *panic* based on running out of stack, this is a bug.
-  * If you load the "debug" library (which requires typing "unsafe"), the safety and panic guarantees go out the window.
-The debug library can be used to do extremely scary things.
-If you use the debug library and encounter a bug, *it may still very well be a bug*, but try to find a reproduction that does not involve the debug library first.
   * When the internal version of Lua is built using the `cc` crate, and `cfg!(debug_assertions)` is true, Lua is built with the `LUA_USE_APICHECK` define set.
-Any abort caused by this internal Lua API checking is *absolutely* a bug, and is likely to be a soundness bug because without `LUA_USE_APICHECK` it would likely instead be UB.
+Any abort caused by this internal Lua API checking is definitely a bug, and is likely to be a soundness bug because without `LUA_USE_APICHECK` it would likely instead be UB.
-  * Lua C API errors are handled by lonjmp.  *ALL* instances where the Lua C API would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
+  * Lua C API errors are handled by lonjmp.
+All instances where the Lua C API would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
 If you detect that `rlua` is triggering a longjmp over your Rust stack frames, this is a bug!